Knitting: Differences and similarities between knitting and crocheting

+A swatch of crocheted fabric.
+Each stitch is formed by pulling multiple loops through each other.

+A swatch of knitted fabric.
+Each stitch is formed by pulling up a single loop through the previous stitch.

-While creating knitting by hand, usually two needles are used to hold the live stitches.
-While crochet uses a single hook, usually creating one stitch at a time, finishing one stitch before creating the next.
+When knitting by hand, usually two needles are used to hold the live stitches.
+By contrast, crochet uses a single hook, usually creating one stitch at a time, and finishes one stitch before creating the next.
 Knitted fabric tends to be flexible and flowing, the stitches forming a shape that is similar to a "V".
 Crochet fabric has a more structured feel, each stitch consisting of several loops entwined.
 Each textile has its specialties and methods.
 Because of the different nature of each stitch, crochet fabric uses more yarn per stitch, is more structured, and is more flexible in the structures that can be created, not being restrained to create a stitch in the following stitch.
 Knitted fabric tends to be thinner, more flexible, and usually has easier-to-understand patterns because each new stitch must go into the next stitch.
-Because of the differences in how the fabrics are created, the first knitting machine was invented in Victorian times, while a machine that can stitch a crochet fabric has yet to be produced.
 Although different methods, they can create similar projects using the same fibers and yarns.

 Structure

 Courses and wales

 Structure of stockinette stitch, a common weave in knitted fabric.
 The meandering red path defines one course, the path of the yarn through the fabric.
 The uppermost white loops are unsecured and "active", but they secure the red loops suspended from them.
 In turn, the red loops secure the white loops just below them, which in turn secure the loops below them, and so on.

 Alternating wales of red and yellow knit stitches.
 Each stitch in a wale is suspended from the one above it.

+Like weaving, knitting is a technique for producing a two-dimensional fabric made from a one-dimensional yarn or thread.
+In weaving, threads are usually straight, running parallel either lengthwise (warp threads) or crosswise (weft threads).
+By contrast, the yarn in knitted fabrics follows a meandering path (a course or a row), forming symmetric loops (also called bights or stitches) symmetrically above and below the mean path of the yarn.
+These meandering loops can be easily stretched in different directions giving knit fabrics much more elasticity than woven fabrics.
+To secure a stitch, at least one new loop is passed through it.
+Although the new stitch is itself unsecured ("active" or "live"), it secures the stitch(es) suspended from it.
+A sequence of stitches in which each stitch is suspended from the next is called a wale.

+To secure the initial stitches of a knitted fabric, a method for casting on is used; to secure the final stitches in a wale, one uses a method of binding/casting off.
+During knitting, the active stitches are secured mechanically, either from individual hooks (in knitting machines) or from a knitting needle or frame in hand-knitting.